ruoyucad/vanfun_data/README.md

 # vanfun_data
-This repository scraps data from vanfun
+The object of this project is to scraps housing data from vanfun housing website and provide Tableau dashboard visualizations.